dingjiansw101/AerialDetection/README.md

 # Benchmarks for Object Detection in Aerial Images

 ## Introduction

-Aerial Detection is an open source code library for object detection in aerial images.
+This codebase is created to build benchmarks for object detection in aerial images.
 It is modified from [mmdetection](https://github.com/open-mmlab/mmdetection).
 The master branch works with **PyTorch 1.1** or higher.
 If you would like to use PyTorch 0.4.1, please checkout to the [pytorch-0.4.1](https://github.com/open-mmlab/mmdetection/tree/pytorch-0.4.1) branch.

 ![detected_results](results.jpg)
-### Features
+### Main Features
 To adapt to object detection in aerial images, this repo has several unique and new features compared to the original [mmdetection](https://github.com/open-mmlab/mmdetection)
-- **Supporting Oriented Object Detection**
+- **Support Oriented Object Detection**

+    In aerial images, objects are usually annotated by oriented bounding box (OBB).
-    To support oriented object detection, this repo adopt two ways.
-The first is to implement OBB Head (OBBRoIHead and OBBDenseHead).
+    To support oriented object detection, we implement OBB Head (OBBRoIHead and OBBDenseHead).
-    The second is function to transform instance mask to OBB.
+    Also, we provide functions to transfer mask predictions to OBBs.

-- **Cython bbox overlaps**
+- **Cython Bbox Overlaps**

     Since one patch image with the size of 1024 &times; 1024 may contain over 1000 instances in [DOTA](https://captain-whu.github.io/DOTA/), which make the bbox overlaps memroy consuming.
-     To avoid out of GPU memory, we use the calculate the bbox overlaps in cython.
+     To avoid out of GPU memory, we calculate the bbox overlaps in cython.
      The speed of cython version is close to the GPU version.

 - **Rotation Augmentation**